top of page

 ARTIST BIO:

-Ronit Joy Holtz (b.
-1997, United States) is a painter and an installation artist from a crossroad between Georgia, USA, and Kadima, Israel.
+Ronit Joy Holtz is a painter and an installation artist from a crossroad between the United States and Israel.
 She completed a B.F.A in painting with high academic honors at the Savannah College of Art and Design in the spring of 2019.
-Her work has been featured in galleries and private collections in France, Switzerland, Australia, over twelve US states, and throughout cities in Israel.
-In recent years, Ronit has participated in numerous exhibitions both within the US and internationally, including five solo exhibitions.
-She is a permanent studio artist and art teacher residing in Tel Aviv, Israel.
+Her work has been exhibited in France, Switzerland, Spain, Australia, throughout the United States, and Israel, including six solo exhibitions to date.

 Captured by Nick Johnson